huamixu/kali/README.md

 # Kali

-This is Dockerfile to build a container with kali-linux-full metapackage.
+This is Dockerfile to build a container with minimalistic kali-linux metapackage.

 See [https://www.kali.org/news/kali-linux-metapackages/] for more information.